DavidCradock/Nexus/README.md

 - Remove TextFonts usage of the texture manager and instead, have the texture object in the TextFont object?
 - Unify each manager so they each have reference counts and maybe groups?
 - Check all the /graphics/sprites/ code and test the hell out of it.
 - Add more GUI objects.
-Generic buttons, image buttons, sliders, progress bars, text, listbox, scroll bars, render texture, tabs, graphs for statistics, static and animated images(sprites), text edit boxes, generic file requestor load/save pre-built windows and statistics (Framerate, CPU, RAMM etc) pre-built window.
+Image buttons, sliders, progress bars, listbox, scroll bars, render texture, tabs, graphs for statistics, static and animated images(sprites), text edit boxes, generic file requestor load/save pre-built windows and statistics (Framerate, CPU, RAMM etc) pre-built window.
 - Implement archiveManager to all classes which load from files
 - Add line rendering.
 - Add a loading screen mechanism of some kind.